cooloo9871/cluster-agent-tool/README.md

 # cluster-agent-tool.sh
-## This script will help you retrieve redeployment commands for rancher agents as well as docker run commands to start new agent containers.
+## This script will help you retrieve redeployment commands for rancher agents cluster yaml or docker run commands to start new agent containers.
 ```
 curl -LO https://github.com/cooloo9871/cluster-agent-tool/raw/main/cluster-agent-tool.sh
 ```